ajahongir/datatables-net/README.md

 ```
-$ rails generate datatable users
+$ rails generate datatable user
-# returns a users_datatable.rb file with a UsersDatatable class
+# returns a user_datatable.rb file with a UserDatatable class

 $ rails generate datatable contact_messages
-# returns a contact_messages_datatable.rb file with a ContactMessagesDatatable class
+# returns a contact_message_datatable.rb file with a ContactMessageDatatable class

-$ rails generate datatable UnrespondedMessages
+$ rails generate datatable UnrespondedMessage
-# returns an unresponded_messages_datatable.rb file with an UnrespondedMessagesDatatable class
+# returns an unresponded_message_datatable.rb file with an UnrespondedMessageDatatable class
 ```